-About four years ago now, my life changed forever and in ways I would’ve never expected.
-When I came out as gay, I did so with caution.
+Four years ago today, my life changed forever and in ways I would’ve never expected.
+When I came out as gay four years ago, I did so with caution.
 If I were to have come out today, I probably would word some things differently, and maybe the whole blog post I wrote back then would take a different tone overall.
 But that’s the thing, really.
-If I didn’t come out almost four years ago now, the monumental changes I’ve gone through wouldn’t have happened.
+If I didn’t come out four years ago, the monumental changes I’ve gone through wouldn’t have happened.
 I would maybe still be floating in the same headspace I was back then.
 I’ve learned a lot, taken many steps forward, and a few steps back.
 Through it all, however, I’ve learned to love who I am and who I’m becoming, more and more each day.

 It’s been wild.